rach7777/monax-may/_includes/home-content/home-block1-smarterworld.md

 Existing data solutions accomplish this only after substantial investment in bricks-and-mortar, labour, and computing hardware to secure this data, and rely on advertising revenues to recoup the expense.
 Blockchain technology, by contrast, achieves certainty and security through the use of mathematics and distributed computing networks alone, while utilising a wide range of parameterisable incentive models.

-A smarter world demands less data hoarding and more data utility.
+An architecture for a smarter world demands less data hoarding and more data utility.
 It operates itself to increase profitability.
 It evolves to self-manage complexity.
 And it needs to be better than what already exists.

 #### Eris Industries builds this architecture.
 With our platform, so can you.